AntonFagerberg/rackla/README.md

 variable named `conn`.
 If you want to specify which `Plug.Conn` to use, you can use `Rackla.response_conn`.

+Strings will be sent as is to the client.
+If the `Rackla` type contains any other type such as a list, it will be converted into a string by using `inspect` on it.
+You can also convert Elixir data types to JSON format by setting the option `:json` to true.

 Using this macro is the same as writing:
     `conn = response_conn(rackla, conn, options)`